rikterskale/StealthyPrivesc/docs/capabilities.md

 - Packaging, release checksums, and optional signing
 - Interactive UX polish
 - Optional HTML reporting

+## Future enhancements

+The following capabilities come from the extended exploitation-path and guided-runtime vision.
+They are future enhancements, not current functionality or v1 commitments.
+Any implementation must remain behind authorization, mode, feature-flag, risk, host-binding, and review gates.

+### First-class exploitation paths

+Future `ExploitationPath` objects may extend the current ranked `AttackPath` model with:

+- Explicit sequenced steps
+- Per-step rationale and expected outcome
+- Platform-specific PowerShell and Bash/sh representations
+- Expected success signals
+- Expected failure signals
+- Noise, duration, detection, and OPSEC estimates
+- A validation ladder such as confirm → evidence → proof
+- Technique-specific troubleshooting branches
+- Alternative eligible edges when a step cannot proceed
+- Remaining-path and remaining-budget state

+These objects would remain knowledge-driven and serializable.
+They must not embed malware, credential-dumping recipes, bypass code, or unrestricted payload-generation instructions.

+### Playbook generation and export

+Future playbook generation may produce:

+- Self-contained JSON playbooks
+- Human-readable Markdown playbooks
+- Optional pure PowerShell export
+- Optional pure Bash/sh export
+- Versioned playbook metadata
+- Facts, paths, plugin-registry, and configuration digests
+- Ordered validation and operator-confirmation steps
+- Expected evidence and failure handling for each step

+Pure-shell exports would be operator guidance or explicitly gated runners.
+They would not bypass the authorization, host-binding, confirmation, or engagement-risk controls.

+### Enriched technique knowledge base

+The future technique metadata layer may add:

+- Platform-specific command representation metadata
+- Preconditions and environmental constraints
+- Success and failure signal definitions
+- OPSEC notes
+- Remediation cards
+- Alternative technique relationships
+- Coverage-gap explanations
+- Windows service, token, autorun, DLL, and related technique classes
+- Linux SUID, capabilities, writable systemd, container, and related technique classes
+- GTFOBins-aware reference metadata without embedding weaponized recipes

+In the current Go architecture, this information belongs in versioned plugin metadata and knowledge contracts rather than a Python-specific `core/knowledge.py` implementation.

+### Interactive guided runtime

+Future TUI or wizard capabilities may:

+- Load a selected ranked path
+- Show the current step, rationale, risk, and expected result
+- Offer a copy-command view
+- Offer an explicitly authorized platform-shell invocation
+- Record operator success, failure, skip, or abort decisions
+- Surface matching troubleshooting branches
+- Suggest alternative eligible edges
+- Re-score remaining path options after confirmed state changes
+- Reuse timeline and review dispositions for auditability

+The guided runtime must default to preview and confirmation.
+It is not an unattended execution engine.

+### Troubleshooting decision trees

+Future troubleshooting knowledge may be keyed by technique and environmental constraint, including:

+- `noexec` mounts
+- AppArmor or SELinux denials
+- UAC and token-integrity constraints
+- Protected-process restrictions
+- Container-runtime limitations
+- Missing interpreters or shell utilities
+- Permission and filesystem constraints
+- Collector coverage gaps

+Troubleshooting output should explain why a check or step was skipped, what evidence is missing, and which safe validation or alternative analysis step is appropriate.
+It must not recommend bypassing authorization or disabling defensive controls as a generic remedy.

+### Zero-Python target operation

+Future target-side capabilities may formalize the zero-Python architecture:

+- Self-contained PowerShell collector for Windows
+- Self-contained POSIX/Bash collector for Linux
+- No external Python dependency on target hosts
+- Strict JSON output compatible with the shared facts contract
+- Coverage metadata so quiet output is not mistaken for complete coverage
+- Dry-run and plan-preview support
+- Noise and OPSEC hints
+- Explicitly authorized staged collection where permitted
+- Optional in-memory or operator-selected non-persistent operation
+- Offline shell-only preview of a pre-generated playbook

+The operator-side Go core remains responsible for graph construction, ranking, report generation, and policy enforcement.
+Target collectors must not silently turn into remote execution channels.

+### Dual-shell native support

+Future path steps may provide native representations for:

+- Windows PowerShell
+- Linux Bash/sh

+Future active validation may allow a complete path to be evaluated as a sequence of authorized, validated shell steps under the configured noise budget, jitter, parent-process, and confirmation policies.
+Active validation remains distinct from passive collection and must be disabled by default in engagement mode when risk is high.

+### Offline pure-shell playbook runner

+Future releases may provide a limited PowerShell or Bash menu-driven runner for a pre-generated playbook when the target has no Python or Go runtime.
+It would provide:

+- Step display
+- Explicit confirmation
+- Success/failure recording
+- Local artifact and audit output
+- No graph re-ranking on the target
+- No dynamic payload generation
+- No bypass of host-binding or authorization policy

+The operator-host analyzer remains the source of path ranking and playbook generation.

+### Visualization and multi-host extensions

+Future visualization capabilities may include:

+- TUI attack-path browser
+- Browser dashboard parity
+- Interactive graph exploration
+- Campaign graph views
+- Multi-host path projections when authorized history is available
+- Cross-host findings and coverage timelines

+Domain, lateral-movement, and multi-host execution remain outside v1.
+Any future multi-host view must preserve the current reserved-status and authorization boundaries.

 ## Explicitly out of scope for v1